abozb01/abozb01.github.io/essays/smart-questions.md

 echo $(date -d"3 month ago" "+%G%m%d")

-I think that if bash has a built-in way for this purpose, then python, much more equipped, should provide something better than forcing writing one's own script to achieve this goal.
-Of course i could do something like:

-if int(time.strftime('%m')) == 1:
-    return '12'
-else:
-    if int(time.strftime('%m')) < 10:
-        return '0'+str(time.strftime('%m')-1)
-    else:
-        return str(time.strftime('%m') -1)

 I have not tested this code and i don't want to use it anyway (unless I can't find any other way:/)